How to manage your music on Alexa and Amazon Echo

 If you have several music services connected to Alexa and Amazon Echo, you can set a default.
 So, when you ask to play music without specifying a service, Alexa will play music from that source.

-1) Open the left-hand menu and select Settings.
+1) Open the Alexa app and tap More > Settings.

-4) You can choose both a Default Music Library and Default Station on the next screen.
+4) You can choose both a Default Music service and a Default Artist and Genre Station.
 These are independent of each other.
 So, you can pick Apple Music for the library and iHeartRadio for the station, for example.
+Tap Change next to one and select a service.

 Having the ability to play music from multiple services with Alexa on Amazon Echo is a terrific feature.
 Do you listen to different music sources with your speaker?
 If so, what are your favorite services?